puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/it-IT/microsoft-edge-policies.md

   >Versioni supportate: Microsoft Edge in Windows e Mac dalla versione 77 o successiva

   #### Descrizione
-  Configura l'elenco dei domini attendibili di Microsoft Defender SmartScreen.
-Ciò significa che:
+  Configure the list of Microsoft Defender SmartScreen trusted domains.
+This means:
-Microsoft Defender SmartScreen non verifica la presenza di risorse potenzialmente dannose come il software di phishing e altri malware se gli URL di origine corrispondono a questi domini.
+Microsoft Defender SmartScreen won't check for potentially malicious resources like phishing software and other malware if the source URLs match these domains.
-Il servizio di protezione download di Microsoft Defender SmartScreen non verifica i download ospitati in questi domini.
+The Microsoft Defender SmartScreen download protection service won't check downloads hosted on these domains.

-Se abiliti questi criteri, Microsoft Defender SmartScreen considera attendibili questi domini.
+If you enable this policy, Microsoft Defender SmartScreen trusts these domains.
-Se disabiliti o non imposti questi criteri, la protezione Microsoft Defender SmartScreen predefinita viene applicata a tutte le risorse.
+If you disable or don't set this policy, default Microsoft Defender SmartScreen protection is applied to all resources.

-Questi criteri sono disponibili solo sulle istanze di Windows che fanno parte di un dominio Microsoft Active Directory o sulle istanze di Windows 10 Pro o Enterprise registrate per la gestione dei dispositivi.
+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain; or on Windows 10 Pro or Enterprise instances that are enrolled for device management.
-Tieni inoltre presente che questi criteri non si applicano se l'organizzazione ha abilitato Microsoft Defender Advanced Threat Protection.
-In questo caso, devi configurare gli elenchi Consenti e Blocca in Microsoft Defender Security Center.
+Also note that this policy does not apply if your organization has enabled Microsoft Defender Advanced Threat Protection.
+You must configure your allow and block lists in Microsoft Defender Security Center instead.

   #### Funzionalità supportate:
   - Può essere obbligatorio: Sì